What It Is, Signs & Homeopathic Management of Eczema

 - Drink plenty of water.

-- Consume lots of fresh and raw fruits and vegetables.
+- Have lots of fresh and raw fruits and vegetables.

 - Eat a generally healthy diet, including five portions of vegetables per day, brown rice, millet, oily fish and a little fruit (no oranges).